1234-Ariel-code/fighi/README.md

 #### Full Orchestration via SLURM

-The entire process can be automated using the fighi_orchestrate.slurm script:
+The entire process can be automated using the fighi_ext/fighi_orchestrate.slurm script:
 ```bash
 sbatch fighi_orchestrate.slurm
 ```